 The Origins of Readymade Art

-To fully grasp the idea of readymade art, it is best to look at its origins.
+To fully grasp the idea of readymade art, it is best to look at the origins of this contemporary art movement.
 A Frenchman named Marcel Duchamp developed the readymade art movement in the 1910s.
 Duchamp was a painter, who participated primarily in the Impressionist and Cubist movements of the late 19th and early 20th centuries.
 Although he was somewhat successful, he concluded that he would not change the world if he continued to participate in these movements.
 Thus, he went in search of new inspiration.

 In 1913, Duchamp exhibited his first readymade “Bicycle Wheel” to the public.
 The readymade sculpture consisted of a bicycle wheel attached to the top of a wooden stool.